-Wisdom isn't just an academic ability.
+Wisdom isn't simply an academic ability.
 You have to put it into practice for it to be worthwhile.
 If you're wise, you combine your knowledge, experience, and intuitive understanding to make the right decisions.
-You know what it takes to live well, and you're successful in living well.
+You know what it takes to live well and you're successful in living well.
 You practice ethical behavior, empathy, and tolerance of life's uncertainties and differences.
 When you're wise, you not only have a better life, but you also make the world a better place for others.

 How to Develop Wisdom

 It doesn't matter how you define wisdom if you don't seek to have it in your life.
-The true meaning of wisdom won't help you, unless you develop your own wisdom and learn to recognize it in others.
+The true meaning of wisdom won't help you unless you develop your own wisdom and learn to recognize it in others.
 The best way to become wise is to intentionally cultivate your wisdom.
 If you want to have wisdom, there are a few things you can do over the course of your lifetime to become wiser.
 The ways to effectively build wisdom include:

 Knowledge forms the basis of wisdom.
 Fortunately, knowledge is relatively easy to gain.
-You can get it from reading extensively, taking courses on subjects that interest you, working at a job, or even by watching instructional YouTube videos.
+You can get it from reading extensively, taking courses on subjects that interest you, working at a job, or even by watching educational YouTube videos.
 You can also learn from the people you know who have knowledge about various subjects or who possess a lot of life experience.

 Practice Reflection, Not Rumination